IN THIS ARTICLE

 Mini projects are dispersed throughout the course, along with larger projects like creating a Twitter clone.
 This hands-on approach will help consolidate your new skills and get you ready to use them professionally in less time.

 During the coding bootcamp, you’ll have access to a comprehensive support system to help you with assignments, discuss your future plans, and learn about life as a software engineer.
 Your personal mentor, career coach, and student advisor are the main staff members you’ll talk to on a regular basis.
-Plus, you’ll also have constant contact with the other students on the course, a feature which very few online coding bootcamps offer.
+Plus, you’ll also have constant contact with the other students on the course, a feature that very few online coding bootcamps offer.

 PRICE